- Constructive Dismissal

 Employment Law Solicitors

 Our Working Time Regulations solicitors operate exclusively in all areas of dispute between employees and employers and they do nothing else which enables them to achieve your goals in the most efficient and practical way possible.
 They are able to pursue or negotiate a claim on your behalf and can provide representation anywhere in the United Kingdom.
-Claims are dealt with using the no win no fee scheme with no requirement to fund or finance the claim as it proceeds.
 If you would like an initial free consultation for advice to find out whether you have a good case, how to go about claiming and how much your compensation might be worth you can call the helpline or complete the contact form or email our offices.
 If after talking to a specialist lawyer you decide not to take matters further you are under no obligation to do so and you will not be charged for our initial advice session.